An empirical determination of the Cosmic Shoreline: Results and Discussion

 Figure \ref{fig:Comp_ARM} proposes a much more positive scenario for M dwarf planets atmospheric retention than the classical shoreline definition.
 More than half of the known planets population move from outside to inside the atmospheric retention region.
-In particular, two of the three tentative detections are well above the classical shoreline definition, but all fall below our ECS (or very close to the boundary in the case of L$~$98-59$~$d), in the atmospheric retention area.
+In particular, three of the four tentative detections are above the classical shoreline definition, but all fall below our EECS (or very close to the boundary in the case of L$~$98-59$~$d), in the atmospheric retention area.
 However, the results shown in Figure \ref{fig:Comp_ARM}, may be too optimistic as M dwarfs cumulative $I_{XUV}$ is not easy to calculate.

 \cite{pass2025receding} argued that the insolation received by planets orbiting around M dwarfs has been systematically underestimated, implying that significantly fewer planets orbiting such stars would be able to retain an atmosphere, especially those orbiting around stellar hosts with $\rm M_s < 0.35 M_{\odot}$.
 The top panel of Figure \ref{fig:newfig3} shows only the planetary systems orbiting such small-mass M dwarf hosts, but this time using the cumulative insolation values reported in \cite{pass2025receding}.
 Their $I_{XUV}$ calculations take into account the contributions from the pre-main-sequence phase, the saturation timescale, and the flare bursts that these stars are expected to have experienced.
 We note that ideally, we should also obtain the modified $I_{XUV}$ for Mars and $\mathrm{55~Cnc~e}$ in order to recalculate the zero point of the ARM.
 However, given that both planets orbit G-type stars, the differences should be negligible within the errors, and we have ignored this correction in this work.
 The bottom panel of Figure \ref{fig:newfig3} shows the planet orbiting hosts with $\rm M_s > 0.35 M_{\odot}$ and using the $I_{XUV}$ estimates of \citet{zahnle2017cosmic}.